When I upgraded the lighting in my garage, one of the things that really concerned me was whether my new LED lights would attract bugs.

 LED, or Light Emitting Diode lights, have become extremely popular in recent years.
 Unlike conventional incandescent bulbs, they don’t have a filament that heats up to produce light.

-In addition to being energy-efficient, LED bulbs don’t give off as much heat, compared with other types of lighting, such as incandescent bulbs.
+In addition to higher energy-efficiency, LED bulbs don’t give off as much heat as other types of lighting, compared with other types of lighting, such as incandescent bulbs.

-However, there’s no scientific evidence to support the claim that LED lights attract bugs.
-In fact, a 2016 study from The University of Bristol (UK) concluded that “LED lights attracted significantly fewer insects than other light sources.
+However, no scientific evidence supports the claim that LED lights attracts insects.
+In fact, a 2016 research paper from The University of Bristol (UK) concluded that “LED lights attracted significantly fewer insects than other light sources.“

 Traditional incandescent lights give off short-wavelength, ultraviolet (UV) visible light, which attracts some insects.
-LED lights, on the other hand, emit invisible infrared radiation (IR), not UV light.
+On the other hand, LED lights emit invisible infrared radiation (IR), not UV light.

 What Color Light Bulbs Keep Bugs Away?

-While LED lights will do a better job at keeping certain insects away from your garage, we can go a step further.
+While LED light bulbs will do a better job at keeping more bugs away from your garage, we can go a step further.
 Certain colors of lights will be less attractive to bugs.

 Color temperature, measured in degrees Kelvin, refers to the shade of light along the color spectrum.
 The higher the color temperature, the longer the light’s wavelength, and the “warmer” the tone.
 See my guide to color temperature for more details.

 Switching to LED lights in your garage has a lot of benefits.
-I’ve tested several of the most popular LED shop lights before I upgraded my own garage.
+I tested several popular LED shop lights before upgrading my own garage.
 Find out which ones I recommend here.

 - Last fifteen times longer than traditional bulbs.

-- Don’t use a filament, so they can’t break or shatter like incandescent or CFL bulbs.
+- Don’t use a filament, so they can’t break or shatter like incandescent or compact fluorescent bulbs.

 - Don’t need to “warm up” like fluorescent bulbs.